Lightning spoil Predators' outdoor debut in Nashville, 3-2

 Matt Benning went to the box with 10.7 seconds left in the first, and Tampa Bay quickly converted 58 seconds into the second.
 Point scored on a wrister off a pass from Kucherov to give Lightning fans something to cheer with a point in his sixth straight game.

 Kucherov put Tampa Bay up 2-1 with his own power-play goal at 6:18, his third goal in three games on a wrister from the right circle.
-Stamkos padded the lead at 11:31 of the third with a slap shot from the left circle.
+Stamkos padded the lead at 11:31 of the third with a slap shot from the left circle to cap a special night for the center in his first outdoor game in his 14th NHL season.

+“It was kind of extra special to have a good game personally, but we wanted to come in here and get the win,” Stamkos said.
+“I was super happy with the effort we had tonight.
+It lived up to all the hype that you hear from some of the guys who have played in these games.
+You never understand it until you play in one yourself.”

 Forsberg pulled Nashville within one with his power-play goal with 7:31 left.